ibm-cloud-docs/power-iaas/manage-placement-groups.md

 # Managing server placement groups
 {: #placement-groups}

 Server placement groups provide you control over the host or server on which a new virtual machine (VM) is placed.
-By using server placement groups, you can build high availability within a data center, even though your virtual servers are isolated from each other.
+By using server placement groups, you can build high availability within a data center.
 {: shortdesc}

 You can apply an affinity or anti-affinity policy to each VM instance within a server placement group.
 After you create a placement group, you can provision a new VM instance in the placement group.
-Ensure that the new VM instance is not on the same server as any of your other VM instances.
-When you provision VMs with an affinity policy, all VMs are launched on the same server.
-When you provision VMs with an anti-affinity policy, all VMs are launched on different servers.
+When you set a placement group with an affinity policy, all VMs in that placement group are launched on the same server.
+When you set a placement group with an anti-affinity policy, all VMs in that placement group are launched on different servers.

 ## Creating server placement groups
 {: #creating-placement-groups}